gw-ospo/curioss-patterns/facilitate-connections-at-open-source-conferences.md

 ## Additional Learning from University of California Davis OSPO, UC OSPO Network
 Something I've seen at an event is attaching ribbons to the bottom of your name badge to represent a number of topics that you may want to talk about with others.
 This worked really well.

-## Additional Learning from University of California Santa Cruz OSPO, UC OSPO Network
-Right before the reception at the end of our event, we facilitated a round of ‘Lightning Intros’ of 30 seconds to one minute.
-Anybody could get up, introduce themselves and say what they wanted to talk about with people.
-It was really fun.
-We saw people taking notes about who they wanted to talk to.
-We got good feedback on the exercise.

-We advertised the lightning intros in advance of the event.
-We also personally emailed people whom we hoped would participate.
-We reminded people to sign up for the Lightning Intros on the morning of the event.

 # Known Instances
 * [GW Open Source Program Office](https://ospo.gwu.edu/), The George Washington University